In which areas of Sheffield are PC Properties student homes located?

 During normal office hours (Monday to Thursday 9.00am to 4.30pm & Friday 9.00am to 4.00pm), please contact our office at 398, Ecclesall Road, Sheffield S11 8PJ by telephone: 0114-267-6177 or by e-mail: firstname.lastname@example.org

-If the problem is an Emergency and is outside of normal office hours, please contact our maintenance manager, Phil Darwent, on 07968-072610 or Peter Turkington (PC Properties Manager) on 07973-166691
+If the problem is a genuine Emergency, for example a water leak, and is outside of normal office hours, please contact our maintenance manager, Phil Darwent, on 07968-072610 or Peter Turkington (PC Properties Manager) on 07973-166691

 There is an information board in every property (usually in the communal area, which provides the above number, other contact details and useful information.